Introduction

 Eyelash cleaning at home before surgery

-Eyelashes tend to accumulate bacteria.
+Eyelashes can accumulate bacteria.
 We ask that you clean your eyelashes once a day with a cotton bud or a cotton pad for a week before surgery.
 You can use hot tap water, to which you can add a pinch of bicarbonate or a few drops of baby shampoo if you prefer.
 Try to clean the roots of the eyelashes quite firmly - this is where most debris can accumulate.
 This reduces the risk of infection, and the risk of us cancelling your operation on the day.

 The day of your operation